poppinlp/js-api-generator/README.md

 Limit request timeout.
 Milliseconds.

+#### isSuccess {Object}

+Use to determine success or fail for requesting.

+- success: there is a same key-value pair in response object for every key-value pair in this object
+- fail: any mismatch

 #### success {Array}

-Use to constitute a callback param for success.
+Use to constitute a callback param when success.

 #### fail {Array}

-Use to constitute a callback param for fail.
+Use to constitute a callback param when fail.

 ### config

 Provide global options.
-Could have these options:
+Could have follow options:

 #### jquery {String}

 Default is `jQuery`.

-The jQuery object in your environment.
+The global jquery object in your environment.

 #### promise {String}

 Default is `Promise`.

-The promise object in your environment.
+The global promise object in your environment.

 #### isSuccess {Object}

-Use to determine success or fail.
-All of its keys in response and values equal will be determined as success.

-#### context {Object}

 For all api.
-Will be covered by `api.context`.
+Will be covered by `api.isSuccess`.

 #### timeout {Number}